microsoft/Quantum/samples/algorithms/sudoku-grover/README.md

 This will run all the test puzzles.
 You can also choose a specific puzzle to solve by adding the puzzle name as below

-- 4x4-classic : test classic algorthm on a 4x4 puzzle
+- 4x4-classic : test classic algorithm on a 4x4 puzzle
 - 4x4-1: test Quantum solution of 4x4 puzzle missing 1 number
 - 4x4-3: test Quantum solution of 4x4 puzzle missing 3 numbers
 - 4x4-4: test Quantum solution of 4x4 puzzle missing 4 numbers